Blaza/symmetry/cran-comments.md

 * macOS 10.11 El Capitan, R-release
 * Oracle Solaris 10, x86, 32 bit, R-patched

-The results on other platforms tested are as in the first submission (copied below), i.e. a NOTE related to the use of Rcpp, along with a new NOTE that shows on some platforms:
+The results on other platforms I tested are as in the first submission (included below), i.e. a NOTE related to the use of Rcpp, along with a new NOTE that shows on some platforms: